Minecraftian14/calang/README.md

 **Note**: File resolution strategy is still a working progress and this specification *will* change.

+# Tangling rules

+A Calang program is a `hcal` file written in HTML.
+That file will be processed to get a Calang code similar to the ones shown above.
+This Calang code eventually will be transpiled (or run).

+## Write as you want

+The very first tangling rule is to write as you prefer.
+Tangler program is non sensitive to sections, subsections, titles, styles, and so on.
+You can therefore organize your text as you want.

+## Specific markup sequences

+Some sequences of markup will be processed in a special way to output a Calang program.

+### Variable declarations

+Variable declaration are made inline, and always inline.

+The `<dfn><code>$SOME: FOO</code></dfn>` sequence will be processed to get `DECLARE $SOME FOO` declaration.
+If `class="input"` or `class="output"` is set on the `<dfn>` markup above, the declaration will be set as an input or an output, respectively.

+### Block code

+Blocks of code can be made of one or many instructions.
+The sequence `<pre><code>` always stands for a block of code.

+## Hyperlinking

+### Hyperlinking of paragraph

+Paragraphs are not associated to sections.
+In order to define a paragraph, you simply open a new `<a name="THE_PAR_NAME">` sequence around a text that you think suits best the introduction of your paragraph.

+Doing so, you can refer to your paragraph during `PERFORM` statements (in a block code) by re-opening a `<a href="#THE_PAR_NAME">` followed by a text that you think suits best the description of your paragraph in the current context.

+(The Calang editor will highlight in yellow the named text if you mouseover your paragraph, so that you can quicjly visualize where it refers to.
+Aside from that, you can also obviously follow the native web navigation.)

+### Hyperlink of programs

+Programs are referred to in a similar manner.
+You can use the sequence `<a href="/PROG_NAME">` (without `hcal` extension) on a `CALL` instruction (in a block code).
+The tangler will replace it with the correct reference.

+## More on paragraphs

+### Paragraph ordering

+You are not forced to organize your paragraph in a specific ordering.
+You can start with the main paragraph, or with any other paragraph you find more relevant.

+### Main paragraph

+The main paragraph need not come first anymore in a literate context.
+However, the universal property that it remains the unique paragraph no one links to, must still hold true; as otherwise we couldn't guess who is the main...

+From a pedagogical perspective, the main paragraph should still drive the global fow of the program.
+This suggests that either it comes first (top-down teaching: you first give the global picture, then you zoom on details), or last (bottom-up teaching: you first describe independent details, then you explain how their organize to achieve the goal).
+This is up to you!
+(Do it with love and care.)

+### Paragraph split

+Paragraphs may not be written in one block: you can decide to split your paragraphs in different blocks.
+The important part is that you do it in a sequentially coherent order: new paragraph starts when `<a name="...">` is detected.

 # Testing Calang

 Calang tests are, for now at least, quite constrained to development limitations.